 1. Invest in camera technology (if your computer doesn’t have one)

-Arguably the most important aspect of a virtual job interview is making sure that you can be seen by the interviewer.
-Therefore, if your computer does not have an inbuilt camera function it is a good idea to invest in a webcam that allows you to be seen clearly.
+Arguably, the most important aspect of a virtual job interview is ensuring the interviewer can see you.
+Therefore, if your computer lacks a built-in camera, invest in a webcam that allows you to be seen clearly.

 2. Invest in a fast internet connection